BlackShark404/Final-Project-of-WebDev_City-of-Bogo/README.md

 Landing Page – A welcoming introduction to the locality, featuring high-quality visuals and brief highlights. (all)

-About Us (About the Municipality) – Provide an overview of the municipality, including historical and cultural context.(all)
+About Us (About the Municipality/Department)– Provide an in-depth look at the history, mission, and structure of the local government, as well as the municipality or city’s key values and vision. (all)

-Attractions (Tourist Spots) – List key tourist spots, with descriptions, photos, and practical information (e.g., location, opening hours).
+Services – Offer an organized list of public services available to residents, visitors, and businesses.
+(Kent)

+Transparency and Governance –Promote transparency by providing access to public records, government budgets, meeting minutes, and policies.
 (Khen)

-Events and Festivals – Information on local events and festivals, including dates and cultural significance.
-(Kent)

-Food and Culture – Highlight local cuisine, popular dining spots, and cultural practices or traditions.
+Events and Announcements – Keep residents informed about community events, holidays, and upcoming government-related activities.
 (Arlon)

-Contact – Contact information, social media links, and an embedded interactive map showing the municipality.
+Contact Us – Provide residents and visitors with contact options for various government offices and a way to reach out for assistance.
 (Janray)

 5. Presentation:
 Each group will create a PowerPoint or similar overview presentation with the following slides: